Why is my evaporator coil blowing cold air

 Frequently Asked Questions

-How do I know if my evaporator coil is freezing?
+How do I know if my evaporator coil is frozen?

-Signs that your evaporator coil is freezing include cold air blowing from the vents, reduced airflow, and ice buildup on the coil itself.
+Signs of a frozen evaporator coil include cold air blowing from the vents, ice buildup on the coil, and reduced airflow.

 Connect with certified professionals in your area